grafana/tempo/docs/design-proposals/2022-04 TraceQL Concepts.md

 ## Structure

-A query is an expression that is evaluated on one trace at a time, and iterates, evaluating each trace.
-The expression is evaluated on each trace as a whole, one at a time.
-If the evaluation produces a set of spans, then the trace and the set of spans is part of the result set.

-The structure of a query is an expression or set of chained expressions (a pipeline).
-Chained expressions are evaluated left to right.
-Each expression selects or discards this trace from being included in the results set.
+A query is an expression that is evaluated on one trace at a time.
+The query is structured as a set of chained expressions (a pipeline).
+Each expression in the pipeline selects or discards spansets from being included in the results set.
+E.g.

+`{ http.status = 200 } | by(namespace) | count() > 3`

+Queries select sets of spans and filter them through a pipeline of aggregators and conditions.
+If a spanset is produced after evaluation on a trace then this spanset (and by extension the trace) is included in the resultset of the query.

 ## Selecting spans